gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 Note: Plugin authors cannot really contribution to plugins.gradle.org at this point.
 The content will be “hand curated”.

-## Story: Plugin author tests realistic use of plugin with dependencies
+## Story: Plugin author reasonably tests realistic use of plugin with dependencies

 Plugin authors need to be able to verify that their plugin works with the classloader structure it would have in a real build